cristhian-munoz007/elba-blog/src/blogs/aws-first-insights.md

 #### When is the cloud not for you?

 There are various reasons as to why the cloud is not your best option.
 However, most likely none of these really apply to you.
-And even if the cloud is not 100% the best option, or 90%, then once everybody is in the cloud and the cloud is the default, then remeber the rule above?:
+And even if the cloud is not 100% the best option, or 90%, then once everybody is in the cloud and the cloud is the default, then remeber what we discussed in the first cloud [post](/blog?post=aws-first-steps):

 >> The default option is more often than not the best option overall.